-Stay clear from underneath the cutter and directly behind transport tires.
+To avoid serious injury or death: Stay clear from underneath the cutter and directly behind transport tires.
 The cutter could fall suddenly causing the decks to lower and tires to roll back.

-- Remove stroke control flip spacers (#2) from hydraulic lift cylinder (#1) by spreading them apart at break line. - 4.
-Start tractor and lower cutter until front skids are resting on the ground or on solid (non-concrete) support blocks. - 5.
+- Remove all stroke control spacers (#2) from center hydraulic lift cylinder (#1) by spreading them apart at the break line. - Start tractor and lower cutter until front skids are resting on the ground or on support blocks. - 5.
 Shut tractor down properly before dismounting. - 6.
-Replace stroke control flip spacers (#2) as needed to support wheels at this position.
+Replace stroke control spacers (#2) as needed to support wheels at this position.

-- 7. With driveline attached to tractor, rotate driveline hanger (#1) up as shown. - 8.
+- With driveline attached to tractor, rotate driveline hanger (#1) up as shown. - 8.
 Loosen nuts securing carriage bolts (#3) and adjust driveline hanger (#1) up until there is a small gap between driveline (#5) and hanger (#1). - 9.
 If driveline hanger (#1) is adjusted fully up and needs to adjust higher, remove carriage bolts (#3) and reattach hanger to the upper two square holes (#2) with existing flat washers, lock washers, hex nuts, and carriage bolts (#3).
-Continue to adjust hanger to underside of driveline. - Draw nuts securing carriage bolts (#3) up snug and rotate driveline hanger (#1) down.
+Continue to adjust hanger to underside of driveline. - 10.
+Draw nuts securing carriage bolts (#3) up snug and rotate driveline hanger (#1) down.
 If hanger makes contact with driveline (#5), readjust hanger down until it misses the driveline. - 11.
 Tighten 3/8"-16 GR5 bolts (#3) to the correct torque.